Arif-PhyChem/MLQD/README.md

         'MLmodelType': 'KRR',           # str: The type of model.
-Here KRR and the default option is OSTL 'XfileIn': 'x_train',           # str: (Not Optional, txt file) The X file 'YfileIn'; 'y_train',           # str: (Not Optional, txt file) The Y file 'hyperParam': True              # bool: Default is False, we can pass True (optimize the hyper parameters) or False (don't optimize and run with the default values)
+Here KRR and the default option is OSTL 'XfileIn': 'x_train',           # str: (Not Optional, txt file) The X file 'YfileIn'; 'y_train',           # str: (Not Optional, txt file) The Y file 'hyperParam': True              # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default values)
-        'krrSigma': 4.0                 # float: If you pass False to hyperParam, then we need to provide a value for hyper parameter Sigma in Gaussian kernel.
+        'krrSigma': 4.0                 # float: If you pass False to hyperParam, then we need to provide a value for hyperparameter Sigma in Gaussian kernel.
 Otherwise the model will run with the default value.
-        'krrLamb': 0.00000001           # float: If you pass False to hyperParam, then we need to provide a value for hyper parameter Lambda in KRR.
+        'krrLamb': 0.00000001           # float: If you pass False to hyperParam, then we need to provide a value for hyperparameter Lambda in KRR.
 Otherwise the model will run with the default value.
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'QDmodelout': 'KRR_SB_model',   # str: (Optional), providing a name to save the model at }